 Income Gap Between New Immigrants and Canadian Workers Narrows, PBO Report Finds

-In a remarkable display of socio-economic progression, Canada has witnessed a significant decline in the income disparity between its newest immigrants and the broader workforce.
-A report released on January 12, 2024, by the parliamentary budget officer (PBO) shows that the median income of newly permanent residents, who had been in the country for only one year, was 78% equivalent to that of all tax filers in 2018.
+Canada has witnessed a significant decline in the income disparity between its newest immigrants and the broader workforce.
+A report released on January 12, 2024, by the Parliamentary Budget Officer (PBO) shows that the median income of newly permanent residents, who had been in the country for only one year, was 78% equivalent to that of all tax filers in 2018.
 This is a substantial leap from the 55% recorded in 2014.

 Driving Factors Behind the Change